Cultural depictions of Lady Jane Grey: In film, radio and television

 Jane was also played by Sarah Frampton in the BBC TV series Elizabeth R (1971).

 In the BBC Radio 4 radio play The Nine Days Queen by Amanda Whittington, the adult Jane was played by Loo Brealey and the child Jane by Agnes Bateman.

 Jane also appears in two episodes of The Sarah Jane Adventures, Lost in Time parts 1 and 2 which take place on her last day as queen.
 She is played by Amber Beattie.

-Jane was played by actress Bella Ramsey in Starz’s Becoming Elizabeth in 2022.
+Jane was played by Bella Ramsey in Starz’s Becoming Elizabeth in 2022.

+She is portrayed by Emily Bader in the 2024 Amazon Prime Video series My Lady Jane, based on the historical fantasy novel of the same name by Brodi Ashton, Cynthia Hand, and Jodi Meadows.

+Plays

+Lady Jane Grey appears as a main character in Rosamund Gravelle's debut play Three Queens, and first played by Martha Crow.
+Set in 1554 the play is about a fictional encounter between Queen Mary I of England, Lady Jane Grey and Princess Elizabeth Tudor, brought together by their cousin, Cardinal Reginald Pole, the night before Lady Jane Grey is due to be executed.